Tested Cut Out Sugar Cookies Recipe

 CHILL THE DOUGH

-Slide the dough onto a cutting board or a baking sheet, cover it well with a kitchen towel or a food wrap, and chill it for a minimum of 1 to 4 hours and up to 24 hours before cutting out the shapes.
-After 24 hours, the edges of the rolled-out dough stored in the fridge start to dry out a little.
+- Rolled out sheet of dough-slide the rolled dough onto a cutting board or baking sheet, cover tightly with plastic wrap or a kitchen towel, and chill for 1 to 4 hours, or up to 24 hours before cutting shapes.
+After 24 hours, the edges may start to dry slightly.

 CUT OUT COOKIES